Będzin Ghetto: Uprising

 During the final deportation action of early August 1943, the Jewish Combat Organization (ŻOB) in Będzin staged an uprising against the Germans (as in nearby Sosnowiec).
 Already in 1941 a local chapter of ŻOB was created in Będzin, on the advice of Mordechai Anielewicz.
 Weapons were obtained from the Jewish underground in Warsaw.
 Pistols and hand-grenades were smuggled in perilous train rides.
 Edzia Pejsachson was caught and tortured to death.
 Using patterns supplied by the headquarters the Molotov cocktails were being manufactured.
 The bombs that the Jews produced – according to surviving testimonies – were comparable with those of the Nazis.
 Several bunkers were dug out within the ghetto boundary to produce and hide these weapons.
 The attitude of the Judenrat in Będzin to the resistance was negative from the start, but it changed during the ghetto liquidation.

 The revolt was an ultimate act of defiance of the ghetto insurgents who fought in the neighbourhoods of Kamionka and Środula.
-A group of partisans barricaded themselves in the bunker at Podsiadły Street along with their female leader, Frumka Płotnicka, age 29, who fought in the Warsaw Ghetto Uprising several weeks earlier.
+A group of partisans barricaded themselves in the bunker at Podsiadły Street (today's address 24 Rutki Laskier street) along with their female leader, Frumka Płotnicka, age 29, who fought in the Warsaw Ghetto Uprising several weeks earlier.
 All of them were killed by the German forces once they ran out of bullets, but the fighting, which began on 3 August 1943, lasted for several days.
 Most of the remaining Jews perished soon thereafter, when the ghetto was liquidated, although the deportations had to be extended from a few days to two weeks and the SS from Auschwitz (45 km distance) was summoned to assist.
 Posthumously, Frumka Płotnicka received the Order of the Cross of Grunwald from the Polish Committee of National Liberation on 19 April 1945.